There are different rules for Housing Benefit depending on the age of your tenant.

 We will normally only pay benefit from the Monday after your tenant first contacts us.
 It is important for your tenant to claim Housing Benefit straight away.
 If your tenant doesn’t have all the documents they need to provide they should still submit their claim straight away.
 Otherwise they may lose money.

 Your tenant must provide proof of their rent with their claim form.
-This will usually be the full tenancy agreement, it must include;
+This will usually be the full tenancy agreement.

 If there isn’t a current tenancy agreement, you will need to complete a housing benefit rent proof form.
 Your tenant can then include it with their claim form.